 I know it seems like I keep knocking white papers.
 In actuality, they are a valuable resource – for specific audiences who want to get into greater detail about a complicated topic.
 White papers and in-depth research articles help companies showcase deeper knowledge about and thought leadership in their market category.

 We encourage our clients to weave white papers into their content strategy if it makes sense for their audience.
 I can’t stress enough that while you may love a good 5-page deep-dive, your customers might not.

 A dominating byproduct of this digital world we’re living in is that the way people digest information has drastically changed.
 This reality is nothing new – in most cases we want things fast, easy-to-consume, visual, and brief.
 Only a narrow swath of target customers will sit down to read a lengthy report top-to-bottom.

 Modernize your content by making it look and sound more applicable to where we are right now.
 A great example of this approach is Think with Google, a content hub of insights and ideas organized (appropriately) to fit the way we think.

 These assets are labeled “Perspective”, “Interactive Feature”, “Video” and “Case Study”, which are more representative of the digital language we speak today.
 And the labels are included as something of an afterthought to set expectations – the asset titles, which are prominently displayed, are what get people to click.

 Really the big takeaway here is to create and present content that resonates with your target audience today.
 Tracking content performance is a great way to know what works – if your infographics get a lot of traffic and your eBooks get far less, shift more emphasis to infographic creation.

-If your content strategy is modernized with the right technology, promotion tactics, buyer journey focus, and SEO approach, you have the ability to focus on modernizing the content itself.
+If you modernize your content strategy with the right technology, promotion tactics, buyer journey focus, and SEO approach, you have the ability to focus on modernizing the content itself.
 Engage your audience by presenting content in a format that makes sense for how they consume information in today’s digital world.